-Published: about 1 year ago by Lauren King.
+Published: over 1 year ago by Lauren King.

 Serving on an associate board is a form of civic engagement.
 It’s a recognized way to give back to the community.
 While I absolutely agree, I also think that sometimes people overlook another major benefit of serving on a board: professional development.
 Serving on an associate board can provide transformational learning opportunities.